SimonCropp/NullabilityInfo/readme.md

 https://nuget.org/packages/Nullability/

-A traditiona nuget that ships a single assembly `Nullability.dll`.
-Since this project syncs with the cyrrent master from https://github.com/dotnet/runtime, it contains fixes that may not be included in the currently `System.Runtime.dll`.
+A traditional nuget that ships a single assembly `Nullability.dll`.
+Since this project syncs with the current master from https://github.com/dotnet/runtime, it contains fixes that may not be included in the currently `System.Runtime.dll`.
 Use the Nullability package to get those fixes.

 To prevent name conflicts the following has been changed: